raubana/AttackOfTheMimics/readme.txt

 The mimics must kill the mechanics before their tasks are completed to win.

 The mimic can see a little in the dark.
 They can also toggle between first and third person by hitting their Left-Alt key.
+Futhermore, mimics can sense how close they are to a mechanic, which is shown on the HUD at the bottom-right as the bar labeled PRX (for proximity).

 The mimics have two tools:

 1)  Claws

     Press your primary fire button (Default: Mouse Left Button) to attack whatever is in front of you.

     By default, the claws do 10 damage.
 However, the claws can do up to 6 times this amount of damage if the conditions are right.

     You can do up to 2 times more damage based on how much stamina you have, as long and you're not tired.

-	You can do up to 3 times more damage if you attack a person's back.
+    You can also do up to 3 times more damage if you attack a person's back.

 2)  Mimic

     The mimic tool is used to mimic props around the map.
 To mimic a prop, go up to it and press your primary fire (Default: Mouse Left Button) while aiming at it.

     Bear in mind, you can only mimic props of certian dimentions and volumes.
     You might not be able to mimic something if it's too thin, too small, too long, too tall, or too large.

     Remember: hit your Left-Alt button to toggle between first person and third person.